RifeLab/Field-Book-Sandbox/docs/settings/settings-behavior.md

 #### <img class="icon" src="_static/icons/settings/behavior/contrast-box.png"> Navigate With Volume Keys

 Allows volume keys to be used to move to next/previous entry.
-Note that this disables the volume buttons being able to change the device volume when Collect is open.
+This also disables the volume buttons being able to change the device volume when Collect is open.

 #### <img class="icon" src="_static/icons/settings/behavior/keyboard-return.png"> Carriage Return Action